Girragirra Green Living

 Anne's photo

-The fish pond to the south of the guest courtyard does the same thing in summer, with shutters built in to close off the breeze in winter
+The swimming pool to the south of the guest courtyard does the same thing in summer, with shutters built in to close off the breeze in winter

 Occasionally we do need to kick the evaporative airconditioner into gear during those super-hot 40+ bursts we get in summer.
 The passive design elements built into Girragirra, like thermal mass, mean we can maintain a very comfortable 26C despite the conventional wisdom that evaporative air conditioning can only deliver a 10C degree benefit